mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 <img src={`data:image/jpeg;base64,${qr_code_base64}`/>
 ```

-To show the payment code for copy&paste, you can add `qr_code` like this:
+To show the payment code for copy and paste, you can add `qr_code` like this:

 ```html
 <label for="copy">Copy Hash:</label>